Details under section 4(1)b of the Right to Information Act, 2005

 The Adjudicatory Board is not bound by the procedure laid down by the Code of Civil Procedure, 1908 (5 of 1908), but is guided by the principles of natural justice.

 The Adjudicatory Board passes such orders as it thinks fit, disposing of the case filed before the Board.
-The Order passed by the Adjudicatory Board is hosted on the website of the Adjudicatory Board.

 The Adjudicatory Board discharges its functions as empowered under the Major Port Authorities Act, 2021 and following the Major Ports Adjudicatory Board Rules, 2023 issued by the Government of India which are notified in the Gazette of India as given below.